Rsge/Windows-Error-Fixing-Scripts/README.md

 * `Fix search & settings.bat` fixes the windows search and the settings app not starting up correctly and freezing.
 * `Fix winmail.dat - Disable RTF & TNEF.reg` fixes the receiver of an email getting a `winmail.dat` file as attachment instead of a normal file by introducing a registry fix to keep Outlook from ever sending emails in RTF format or TNEF encryption.
 * `Remove Java.bat` removes remains of a Java installation after uninstall.
+* `Windows activation helper.bat` shows you the product key of your current Windows installation to potentially resolve activation issues.